mjoniec/CodeSamples/README.md

 info

 - call async method is responsive even if another client called parallel method and it is in the middle of calculation

+## TypeScript

+some simple code example on js vs ts, just open the .html file to launch